Procedure: Professional Staff Development Endowment Fund (PSDEF)

 - Applications from indigenous staff should also be considered in the light of the Career Development policy and the objectives and targets contained in the Reconciliation Action Plan which aim to improve the attraction and retention of Indigenous staff.

-- The staff member’s Performance Development Review (PDR) identifies that the:
+- The staff member’s Performance Development Review (PDR) or local area performance review identifies that the:

-- eligible staff member’s performance is at least satisfactory or better (in the most recent completed PDR); and
+- eligible staff member’s performance is at least satisfactory or better (in the most recent completed PDR or as indicated by the supervisor on the PSDEF Application form); and

-- program is directly relevant to the staff member’s current Performance Development Review (PDR) and is recorded in the Career Development Plan section of their PDR.
+- program is directly relevant to the staff member’s current Performance Development Review (PDR) and is recorded in the Career Development Plan section of their PDR or is identified to be relevant in the staff member’s local area performance review.

 - Applications are submitted by individual professional staff members or teams.